grahampugh/jamf-upload/JamfUploaderProcessors/READMEs/JamfUploaderSlacker.md

-# JamfUploaderTeamsNotifier
+# JamfUploaderSlacker

 ## Description

-A postprocessor for AutoPkg that will send details about a recipe run to a Microsoft Teams webhook.
+A postprocessor for AutoPkg that will send details about a recipe run to a Slack webhook.

 ## Input variables